fritz2 offers a rich DSL to create the HTML for your application. You just have to call the global render

 as its receiver, or the type of the element you are

-// return a html element if you need it
+// return an HTML element if you need it

 fun RenderContext.container(content: RenderContext.() -> Unit) {